MaxLeap/Docs/en/Android/Guide/Analytics.md

 ```

 ##	Session
 Session is the period of time a user interfaces with an application.
-Session can take records of New Users, Active Users, Startup account, Session Length and etc.
+Session can take records of New Users, Active Users, Start account, Session Length and etc.
 ####Track Session
 * Session will be generated automatically on user's login.
-* When users switch among Activities after the login, we need to add following code in `onPause()` and `onResume()` of all Acitivities to realize Pause ,Resume and decide whether users have started a new session.
+* When users switch among Activities after the login, we need to add following code in `onPause()` and `onResume()` of all Acitivities to realize Pause, Resume and decide whether users have started a new session.
 (Tips?)

 	```java
 	@Override